AAFC-Bioinfo-AAC/quick-start-guide/README.md

 What we will need to provide:
 - readme template
 - citations template
-- license?
+- license? suggest
-- file structure?
+- file structure? suggest, joel will send recommentations, check bioinformatics best practices, can recommend like configs go here, etc.
-- reference genomes?
+- reference genomes? make it a requirement in the documentation if necessary, file location suggestion and how to name them, best practice suggestion

 ## Getting started